Thomas-Rauter/Thomas-Rauter.github.io/books.md

 # Books

 Welcome to the books section of my portfolio.
-Here, I list the books I have studied to expand my professional (data science) skills.
+Here, I list the books I have studied to expand my professional skills.

 ---